 Jon Morrow, in his blogging course explains how to write the most unusual, novel and unconventional content before repeating an already quoted fact.
 Pay attention to areas where the content could be unique, regardless of how common your topic may be.

 If you know a little about how to write SEO content, you would know the rule of 80/20.
 If not, let us review it again.
 The rule states that 80% of the readers are always going to review the headings before they actually read the content.

-Half of them are going to read only those paragraphs of your article, the headings of which they feel are relevant to their search.
-Out of ten, 8 people read the headline while 2 read the entire post.
+Half of them are going to read only those paragraphs of your article which have headings they feel are relevant to their search.
+Out of 10, 8 people read the headline while 2 read the entire post.

 You can use the same principal for the subheadings.
 Think of every subheading and the section that follows as complete post.
 Assume that more than 80% of the audience will read the heads and subheads.
 With attractive and engaging subheadings, you can draw the attention of your readers towards the independent sections of your post.

 While it is true that most of your readers may not read the entire post, but there will always be those who will.
 Studies suggest that most web readers keep switching between scanning to reading modes.
 Some posts, they will go through in seconds while other content they will read carefully and attentively.
 As they reach to a section of particular interest, they shift from scanning mode to reading mode.

 As the scanners/skimmers use the subheadings as anchor points, it is essential to consider them while structuring your post.